estnltk/ettenten-experiments/weblang_normalization/readme.md

 ## Resources and scripts

-* `NormalizeWordsRetagger.py` -- retagger for adding normalized word forms for words of non-standard varieties of Estonian (e.g. the Internet slang, or texts written in a dialect).
+* `NormalizeWordsRetagger.py` -- retagger for adding normalized word forms for words of Estonian Internet language, particularly the language characteristic to etTenTen.
 Normalized forms are added under an attribute *normalized_form* of the words layer.

 * `words_letter_reps.csv` -- csv-file used for testing and evaluation of words containing letter repetitions (e.g. tereeeee - tere; midaaaagiii - midagi).
 	- 1st column *word*: word containing letter repetitions, e.g. *äkkkki*, *vääääga*, *jjjuuuu*.